Tienisto/serial_csv/README.md

 ### Specialization

-There a specialized methods with optimized performance:
+There are specialized methods with optimized performance:

 **Strings only**